tcpalmer/nina-scheduler/faqs.md

 _Why is my project/target not considered at imaging time?_

 > Be sure your project is in the Active state and the current date is between the project start/end dates.
 In the management UI, click the profile name containing the project to show all projects.
-The project should have a green checkmark if it's truly active.
+The project should have a green checkmark if it's truly active (project active, at least one target active with exposure plans needing images).

 _My target is active but still isn't being considered for imaging - why?_